April6804/Highland-Beauty-Flex-Boxes/README.md

 https://april6804.github.io/Highland-Beauty-Flex-Boxes/

-This repo is the compaintion from the Suplimental Lecture.
+This repo is the companion from the Suplimental Lecture.
 Some code varies over time.